Author: Dr. Jean-Paul Rodrigue

 1. Information Technologies and the Material Economy

 The diffusion of information and telecommunication technologies (ICT) resulted in several economic and social impacts.
 Historically, information required physical means to be diffused, implying that the domains of transportation and information diffusion were similar.
 For instance, postal services require physical means, making information mobility similar to freight mobility.
 The invention of the telegraph was the first significant technology contributing to the separation between transportation and telecommunications.
-Later on, the telephone, the radio, and the television would further contribute to this division by creating information networks separated from transportation networks.
+Later on, the telephone, radio, and television would further contribute to this division by creating information networks separated from transportation networks.
 A new range of ICT that emerged in the 1980s contributed to a reversal of this trend by making telecommunication and transportation more integrated.
 These include computers, satellite communication, mobile phones, and finally, the Internet.

 Transportation is a service that requires and processes a large amount of information.
 The transport sector was conventionally perceived in terms of vehicles and infrastructure managed as assets delivering value by the mobility they confer to passengers and freight.
 For instance, transportation users decide where and when to travel, which mode to use if they operate their vehicle, and which routes to take.
 Inversely, the providers of transportation services must manage their assets to effectively match the demand (information) sent by various transportation markets in which they compete.
-Yet, the interactions between transport supply and demand are far from efficient, leading to enduring situations of mismatches (overcapacity, under capacity, and imperfect competition).
+Yet, the interactions between transport supply and demand are far from efficient, leading to enduring situations of mismatches (overcapacity, under-capacity, and imperfect competition).
 Better sources of information and the ability to distribute information enable transportation systems to function with a higher level of efficiency because of better interaction between their supply and demand.

 Looking at the potential impacts of ICT, such as the Internet, may have on mobility must consider how they can support, modify, expand, or substitute the mobility of passengers and freight.
 It is important to underline that information technologies do not lead to a dematerialization of the economy, which is a common misconception.
 This is associated with a series of paradigms:

 - Platform corporation paradigm.
-Usually, a corporation focuses on a set of core competencies (high-profit tasks) and outsource activities perceived of lower value.
-In the manufacturing sector, it is common to focus on product design and retailing and to rely on a network of providers to supply and assemble parts through outsourcing and offshoring.
+Usually, a corporation focuses on a set of core competencies (high-profit tasks) and outsources activities perceived as of lower value.
+In the manufacturing sector, it is common to focus on product design and retailing and rely on a network of providers to supply and assemble parts through outsourcing and offshoring.
 A platform corporation thus organizes the production, distribution, and retailing of the goods it sells.
 It indirectly and directly generates large amounts of material flows for the supply chains it manages through its information network.
 Still, the corporation itself may not be manufacturing any material goods.

 - E-commerce paradigm.
 Online retailers have challenged the conventional paradigm in the retailing sector by acting as an intermediary between suppliers and consumers.
 They operate a network of e-fulfillment centers (distribution centers), storing hundreds of thousands of items, processing large volumes of orders that are then packaged and delivered by postal or parcel services.
-A whole array of online retailers is dependent on material flows with the distribution center as the key component of this strategy.
+A whole array of online retailers is dependent on material flows, with the distribution center as the key component of this strategy.

 - Asset management paradigm.
 Elements of what has been labeled as the ‘sharing economy’ are more effective means to manage existing assets, such as real estate or vehicles, by linking providers and consumers.
 Even if the managing platform can be perceived as immaterial, it involves tangible assets that are more intensively used.

 The above paradigms underline that the global economy is getting better at producing and distributing goods as well as managing existing material assets by creating extended market opportunities.
-At times, efficiency can be confused for immateriality because of the digital interfaces in place between assets and their users, including transportation.
+At times, efficiency can be confused with immateriality because of the digital interfaces in place between assets and their users, including transportation.

 2. The Digitalization of Transportation